-- 5.2.6 - No player can change his or her number during the game.
+- 5.2.6 - No player can change his or her number during the tournament or game.

-- 5.2.7 - If teams have the same equipment color, the team that appears first in the match program has to change jersey.
+- 5.2.7 - If teams have the same jersey color, the team that appears first in the match program/tournament schedule has to change jersey.

 - 5.2.8 - The use of shinguard is mandatory in all games.

 - 5.2.9 - The use of aluminium studs is only allowed for goalkeepers of 11-a-side categories (11vs11).
 All other players are forbidden from using this type of soccer cleat.